hitriylis/hitriylis/README.md

 ## Hi there 👋 My name is Andrei
 #### About Me
-- Aspiring Junior QA Engineer with hands-on experience in manual, API, and basic automated testing.
+Aspiring **Junior QA Engineer** with hands-on experience in manual, API, and basic automated testing.
 Trained in modern testing tools and techniques.
 Strong foundation in JavaScript, HTML/CSS, REST API, PostgreSQL, Postman, and Qase.
-- Transitioning into tech after 16+ years in engineering, including 6+ years in leadership roles.
+Transitioning into tech after 16+ years in engineering, including 6+ years in leadership roles.
-- Detail-oriented, self-driven, and eager to grow in a QA role.
+Detail-oriented, self-driven, and eager to grow in a QA role.
 Open to full-time, part-time, project-based, or trainee positions (remote or on-site).
-- I have an active lifestyle, enjoy walking and photographing architecture, listening to music (both live and at home), watching classic horror movies and binge-watching new TV series, reading popular science and nonfiction books
+I have an active lifestyle, enjoy walking and photographing architecture, listening to music (both live and at home), watching classic horror movies and binge-watching new TV series, reading popular science and nonfiction books.

 #### Education: